johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2012-02-05-potted-history-of-using-ajax-on/index.md

 }
 ```

 I genuinely expected that this was just going to break.
 It didn't.
-Suddenly on the client I'm sat there with a full blown object that looks just like the object I had on the server. **WHAT BLACK MAGIC COULD THIS BE??????????** Certain that I'd discovered witchcraft I decided to try something else.
+Suddenly on the client I'm sat there with a full blown object that looks just like the object I had on the server.

+**WHAT STRANGE MAGIC COULD THIS BE??????????** Certain that I'd discovered witchcraft I decided to try something else.
 What would happen if I changed the signature on the method so it received individual parameters and passed my individual parameters to the web service instead of packaging them up into a string?
 I tried this:

 ```cs
 [WebMethod]